 I was familiar with Martin’s comedy.
-I’ve read his autobiography Born Standing Up and watched a lot of his stand-up shows.
+I’ve read his autobiography, Born Standing Up, and watched many of his stand-up shows.

 “Don’t be intimidated starting with nothing.
 In fact, if you start with nothing, the workaround can lead you to originality.”